false

 • Individual feedback on your abstract

-To express your interest in attending, complete the EOI form below including your supervisor details for us to obtain their endorsement.
+To apply to attend, complete the EOI form below including your supervisor details for us to obtain their endorsement.
 Please speak with them before submitting your application.

 If successful and once your attendance is confirmed, you will receive a calendar invite and then further details about the pre-work closer to the time.